NEWS AND INSIGHTS FROM FINTRX

 "College alumni can be a friendly introduction to the art of networking.
 In the end, networking comes down to building relationships, and you have something major in common: You both said “yes” to the same school...When asked to reflect, alumni can often pinpoint the campus experience that ignited their passion for a particular field or gave them a leg-up when it came to landing their first big job after graduation." - The Princeton Review

-Whether it may be a phone call, email or in-person meeting, strategic, long-term follow-up techniques demonstrate interest in working with them - which in turn, puts you at the forefront of their minds.
+Whether it may be a phone call, email, or in-person meeting - strategic, long-term follow-up techniques demonstrate interest in working with them.
 Those who are more actively engaged over the long term (typically) have stronger chances of success.
 For more information on upcoming family office conferences, visit our FINTRX Events page - where we provide key information on family office conferences all over the world, in addition to their asset class focus, date(s), location and a link to the event.

 By providing continuously updated family office data, capital raising tools and solutions, FINTRX continues to bring transparency to the family office ecosystem.
 If you are interested in learning additional information on our proprietary research, please click here.